ValV/Directorium/README.md

 ![Directorium GUI](resources/directorium-gui.png)

-It was created as academic project which has the following sections.
+It was created as an academic project which has the following sections.

 ## Specification